 The Personal Data Law, in most cases, requires the prior explicit consent of an individual for personal data processing.
-According to article 86 of the Labour Code and the Personal Data Law, processing of employee's personal data by the employer is subject to the employee's explicit written consent.
+According to article 86 of the Labour Code and the Personal Data Law, the processing of an employee's personal data by the employer is subject to the employee's explicit written consent.

-In addition, under the Personal Data Law and article 89 of the Labour Code, an employee has the right to:
+Also, under the Personal Data Law and article 89 of the Labour Code, an employee has the right to:

-- have complete information regarding the processing of his or her personal data; - have full and free access to his or her personal data, including the right to receive a copy of any record containing his or her personal data (subject to the restrictions expressly provided for by the applicable laws); - determine a representative for the protection of his or her data privacy rights; - have access to medical data containing information on his or her health condition (with the help of a medical professional if needed);
+- have complete information regarding the processing of his or her personal data; - have full and free access to his or her personal data, including the right to receive a copy of any record containing his or her personal data (subject to the restrictions expressly provided for by the applicable laws); - determine a representative for the protection of his or her data privacy rights; - have access to medical data containing information on his or her health condition (with the help of a medical professional if needed); - have his or her personal data amended, or deleted if it is incomplete, inaccurate, untrue or was processed in violation of the applicable laws; and - appeal against the actions or omissions of an employer to the Federal Service for Supervision in the Sphere of Telecoms, Information Technologies and Mass Communications or court, and to use other remedies provided for by applicable laws to protect his or her rights.